avs20/udacity_data_visualization/README.md

 I then decide to explore the variables [Pclass, Sex, Age, SibSp, Parch, Fair, Embarked] to investigate the correlation with outcome variable Survived.

 ## Gender vs. Survival
-The first chart I investigate is to compare
+The first chart I investigate is to compare the gender vs survival.
+The purpose is to compare if gender has any indication that affects people's survival